OlympusDAO/olympus-docs/docs/overview/07_boosted-liq-vaults.md

 5. LP receipt tokens are custodied by the vault.
 6. User’s claim on the LP receipt tokens is tracked.

 *Note this vault is custom implementation which doesn't rely on the ERC20 nor the ERC1155 standards.
-Therefore, despite the claim on the LP is tracked in the contracts, users won't receive a standard receipt of the LP tokens in exchange.
+Therefore, despite the claim on the LP being tracked in the contracts, users won't receive a standard receipt of the LP tokens in exchange.

 ### Withdraw
 Users can also withdraw their assets from the vault whenever they want.
 The steps are as follows:

-1. The user specifies how many LP receipt tokens they would like to withdraw from.
+1. The user specifies how many LP receipt tokens they would like to withdraw.
 2. OHM and counter-asset are withdrawn from the liquidity pool in exchange for the LP receipt tokens.
 3. All the OHM received by the vault is burned.
 4. All the received counter-asset and reward tokens are sent back to the user.